wp-plugins/spectacula-threaded-comments/readme.txt

 	`/wp-content/plugins/spec-comments/` or `/wp-content/mu-plugins/` directory.
 	If the directory doesn't exist then create it.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. You should now see an extra menu called comments show up under the appearance menu in the main admin sidebar.
+3. You should now see an extra menu show up under the settings menu in the main admin sidebar.
 4. Check a page on your site with comments and see that everything is as you'd hope.
 If it's not then proceed to the config menu and see if what you want can be set from there.

 = The config =

-1. The main option with this plug-in is the option to define at which point the comments roll up.
+1. The first option with this plug-in is the option to define at which point the	comments roll up.
 Default is set so that all replies are hidden behind a click but with the drop down you could specify that replies to replies are hidden or replies to replies of replies and so on...
-2. The next group of options are some simple toggles and the first of these lets you turn off the plug-in's CSS file.
-This can be handy if you want to keep all CSS in the one stylesheet thus reducing the number of HTTP requests or if you just want to style it up in your own way.
-If you turn off the style anything attached to the spec_comment_css filter will fail to run also.
+2. The next block is for controlling the titles that show above the comment block and the trackback block if your theme separates them out.
-3. As an extra to the one above we have the option to turn on the dark version of the comments.
-This is handy if your theme is, well err.., dark.
+3. Choose the stylesheet you want to use with your theme.
+At the moment there are two, the default style for use with light coloured themes and the dark style for use with dark themes.
+You can also disable the CSS here if you'd rather roll it into your theme's stylesheet.
+If you add more CSS files with the special CSS comment to the style folder in the plug-in or add a commenting.css to your theme's folder then that'll show up in this list too.
-4. If you'd rather drop all the javaScript then the next option is for you.
-Be warned however that this will cause some styling issues in IE6 as jQuery is used to add some extra classes to items that would otherwise be inaccessible to IE6's limited understanding of CSS.
-All other browsers are unaffected and IE6 will still be in a perfectly acceptable state it just won't look the same as the other real browsers.
-Much the same as for the CSS, if you turn it off anything attached to the spec_comment_js or spec_comment_local_js filter will not be run.
+4. The comment update block lets you control the frequency of comment update and whether they're enabled or not.
+The default status for "Auto update" is off, if you want to enable live	commenting then check this box and set a time interval in the box below that	is appropriate to your server/traffic levels.
+The minimum amount of time you can set for the auto update is 10 seconds any attempt to get it quicker than that will result in it returning to the default value of 30 seconds.
 5. The final option is to hide our credit link and is one we'd rather you didn't do anything with but we've given you it anyway as we're nice like that.
 We do understand that sometimes clients want things like that gone